San Marcos Growers LogoSan Marcos Growers

 Monstera deliciosa (Split-leaf Philodendron) A large vining plant that can sprawl across the ground or cling to tree trunks or structures to climb 20 feet or more on 2-inch-thick stems that have thick cord-like aerial roots and hold huge (2 foot wide by 3 foot long) dark green glossy leaves held angling downwards on 2 to 3 foot long stout petioles.
 These leaves are distinctively cut and perforated that is often referred to as fenestrated, which in architecture is a term in reference to windows and in anatomy to perforations, apertures, or transparent areas.
 It is these fenestrations that gives this plant its common name Split-leaf Philodendron.
 When mature plants are well situated, they will produce their unusual arum flowers in late summer and fall with a 6-to-10-inch spadix surrounded by a greenish white spathe that is followed by the swollen spadix being covered in the sweet smelling edible fruit that looks like a green cob of corn and has a fragrance and taste often compared to the mix of pineapple and banana.
 Plant in full coastal sun (where leaves tend to will be smaller) to fairly deep shade and irrigate regularly to occasionally - surprisingly drought tolerant in shady locations once established.
 Hardy and evergreen to 28-30°F and will repsprout from stems if foliage is damaged.
 This plant is often seen as an indoor house plant growing in dark corners, but it is also a great understory plant in mild Bay Area and Southern California gardens, where its stems crawls along with foliage rising 2-4 feet until it finds something to allow it to climb.
 Makes a nice large-scale groundcover with palms where its large decorative foliage adds to the tropical feel.
 Split-leaf Philodendron is native to tropical rainforests of southern Mexico, south to Panama.
 The name for the genus is thought to be from either the Latin word 'mons' or 'montis' meaning a "mountain" with 'teres' meaning "rounded off" or "smoothed" or from the word 'monstrifer' meaning "monster-bearing" and both likely a reference to the large perforated leaves.
 The specific epithet means "delicious" and is in reference to the sweet edible fruit.
 Although technically not a "true" philodendron, this plant is commonly called split-leaf philodendron, an obvious reference to the perforated foliage but it is also called Swiss Cheese Plant and Hurricane Plant.
 This plant was awarded the prestigious Royal Horticultural Society's Award of Merit in 1993.
 We likely would never have grown this plant until seeing it growing in an unirrigated area in the garden of the late Bruce Van Dyke, one of Santa Barbara's premier horticulturists.
 In this garden a large Monstera was happily growing beneath and up into the branches of a large coast live oak, Quercus agrifolia.
 It was from this plant our stock came from and it now is a ground cover beneath and through a large hedge of Victorian box, Pittosporum undulatum, in our own nursery garden.
 We also grow the very interesting variegated cultivar Monstera deliciosa 'Thai Constellation'

-The information about Monstera deliciosa displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Monstera deliciosa is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.